Last Updated February, 2021

 Amazing Places in America That Have Snow All Year Round

-Visiting Mount Baker-Snoqualmie national forest last July turned out to be a complete surprise.
+Visiting North Cascades National Park last July turned out to be a complete surprise.

-We drove to Lake Ann Trailhead with a goal to hike all the way into the wilderness to get closer to Mount Shuksan but instead confined ourselves to walking in the snow near the parking lot.
+We drove to Lake Ann Trailhead with a goal to hike all the way to Mount Shuksan but instead confined ourselves to walking in the snow near the parking lot.

 Inyo National Forest, California